 - Must be presented in size 12 font (preferably Ariel or Calibri) - Must be 1.5 line spaced - Must be written in Word using a standard cover sheet template file so as to avoid any identifying meta data appearing on your work.
-The cover sheet should show your essay title, candidate number and word count on the front (You will find the templates on CANVAS.) - Must be anonymous, with only your candidate number on the front cover sheet NB: Do not include anything in your work that might identify you: this includes acknowledgments for help given, or references to your own previous work, such as a thesis or paper, which is unlikely to have been read by the rest of the class. - Must have a bibliography that consists only of references that are cited in the text; the section title should be 'References Cited'.
-All direct quotations must be fully referenced, with a page number. - Shouldn't exceed the stipulated word limit (3,000 words for the Research Design Essay and 15,000 for the Thesis) and state the word count clearly on the front cover sheet
+The cover sheet should show your essay title, candidate number and word count on the front (You will find the templates on CANVAS) - Must be anonymous, with only your candidate number on the front cover sheet NB: Do not include anything in your work that might identify you: this includes acknowledgments for help given, or references to your own previous work, such as a thesis or paper, which is unlikely to have been read by the rest of the class. - Must have a bibliography that consists only of references that are cited in the text; the section title should be 'References Cited'.
+All direct quotations must be fully referenced, with a page number. - Must follow a recognized system of referencing that accurately and consistently applied throughout.
+Either author-date or footnote style is acceptable, but please consult with your supervisor and course director as some referencing styles are more or less appropriate for certain types of research.
+Most theses use an author-date system (see III) REFERENCING for the House Style Guide for Referencing and Bibliographies) - Shouldn't exceed the stipulated word limit (3,000 words for the Research Design Essay and 15,000 for the Thesis) and state the word count clearly on the front cover sheet